waliaabhishek/ccloud-secrets-manager/README.md

     * `ccloud_user: <string>`: The CCloud user are required till the time API Keys cannot be generated with its own API.
 The only way right now is to use the CCloud CLI and that needs an username/password combo for invocation.
     * `ccloud_password: <string>`: Password for the corresponding CCloud username.
     * `enable_sa_cleanup: <boolean>`: Service Account deletion is not enabled by default and could be enabled with this switch if desired.
-    * `detect_ignore_ccloud_internal_accounts: <boolean>`: This configuration tries to determine which service accounts were generated by the CCloud internal automations like fully managed KSQLDB cluster & Fully managed Connectors.
-This may or may not always be successful as the Service Account naming scheme may change anytime; yet I will try to keep it as optimal as possible.
+    * `detect_ignore_ccloud_internal_accounts: <boolean>`: This configuration determines which service accounts were generated by the CCloud internal automations like fully managed ksqlDB cluster & Fully managed Connectors.
+This may or may not always be successful as Service Account naming scheme may change at anytime within Confluent Cloud; yet I will try to keep it as optimal as possible.
-    * `ignore_service_account_list: <list<string>>`: These are some service accounts that the team may not want this utility to track.
+    * `ignore_service_account_list: <list<string>>`: These could be service account resource IDs that the team may not want this utility to track.
-  * `secret_store`: Contains all the configurations related to the Secret manager.
+  * `secret_store`: Contains all configurations related to the Secret manager.
     * `enabled: <boolean>`: Secret Stores will only be enabled if this switch is turned to true.
     * `type: <string>`: Currently can only take one value string `aws-secretsmanager`.
 More options will hopefully be available as I get more time to work on the utility.
     * `prefix: <string>`: If you would like to have a constant string prefixed to every secret path, this is the setting to use.
 Defaults to `""`